EasyRPG/Player/README.md

 - Pixman for low level pixel manipulation.
 - libpng for PNG image support.
 - zlib for XYZ image and ZIP archive support.
-- fmtlib >= 6 for text formatting/coloring and interal logging.
+- fmtlib >= 6 for text formatting/coloring and internal logging.

 ### extended / recommended